 Grachten gordel (canals)

-In this house the Jewish girl Anne Frank was hiding in occupied Netherlands during WW2.
+In this house the Jewish girl Anne Frank was hiding in German-occupied Netherlands during WW2.
 This is where she wrote her famous diary.
 Shortly after the war ended, the Anne Frank Foundation saved the building from demolition.
 Since 1960 it is on display and you can visit the house with its famous hiding place.

 This museum was actually the house where the painter Rembrandt lived between 1639 and 1658.
 The house was sold in 1639 for thirteen thousand guilders (around 6000 euros), which he was allowed to pay in installments.
 In that same year he was commissioned to create the painting “Night Watch”.
 Because he finally could not or would not pay, he was forced into bankruptcy in 1658 and he moved to a small rented house on the Rozengracht.

-Amsterdamse Wallen a.k.a.
-Red light district
+Amsterdam Wallen a.k.a.
+Red Light District

 The Amsterdam Dungeon